Lawyers, Judges Push to Close Immigration Courts Amid Virus

 The Justice Department’s Executive Office for Immigration Review, which oversees U.S. immigration courts, said in an email to The Associated Press that it continually evaluates the situation and makes decisions based on public health information.
 Some courts may close even without a confirmed exposure.

-The court system encourages the use of video teleconferencing for hearings and telephonic appearances by practitioners to reduce the risk, Mattingly said.
+The immigration courts encourage video conferencing when possible to reduce the risks, Mattingly said.
 No one, she said, is required to file documents in person.

-The immigration courts face a backlog of 1.1 million cases, and in many places, lawyers are considered essential workers exempt from state and city orders to stay home.
+The system faces a backlog of 1.1 million cases, and in many places, lawyers are considered essential workers exempt from state and city orders to stay home.
 In the criminal courts, some trials have been delayed and some states have closed courtrooms as the virus spreads.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.